matthew-gaddes/ICASAR/README.md

 # ICASAR
 An algorithm for robustly appling sICA to InSAR data in order to isolate deformation signals and atmospheric signals.
+Its use is detailed in the [GitHub Wiki](https://github.com/matthew-gaddes/ICASAR/wiki).

 Gaddes et al., 2019 details its application to Sierra Negra (Galapagos Archipelago, Ecuador), where it was able to isolate the caldera floor uplift signal (source 1), and a topograhically correlated atmospheric phase screen (source 2):